microsoft/nni/docs/en_US/reference/experiment_config.rst

 pythonPath
 **********

+Specify a Python environment.

+type: ``Optional[str]``

-Specify a Python environment, this path will be inserted at the front of PATH.
+This path will be inserted at the front of PATH.
 Here are some examples:

     - (linux) pythonPath: ``/opt/python3.7/bin``
     - (windows) pythonPath: ``C:/Python37``